Staff profile

 I am particularly interested in language in all its aspects: how it works, how we use it, how it is changing in today's world, and how we teach it in different contexts.

-I am part of the University's Education for Sustainable Development Network and have thought carefully about how to bring greater awareness of sustainability (environmental and social) into our programme.
-I continue to work as part of this group to promote greater sustainability across programmes.
+I am part of the University's Education for Sustainable Development Network and have thought carefully about how to bring greater awareness of social and environmental sustainability into our programme.

 Research interests